clayne/hacktical-c/reflect/README.md

 ## Reflection
 Reflection is the ability of a program to examine and introspect its own structure and behavior.
 Since `C` lacks built-in support, we're going to add a layer of types and values on top.
 By itself, the functionality doesn't look very useful, but it enables generalizing over types when implementing other features.

-A type contains a name and the operations we wan't to be able to perform polymorphically.
+A type contains a name and a set of basic operations we wan't to be able to perform polymorphically.

 ```C
 struct hc_type {